SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/J - Restricted Boltzmann Machines.md

 P(\boldsymbol{x} | \boldsymbol{h}) = \prod_i P(x_i | \boldsymbol{h})
 $$

-That is, because of the specific structure of RBM, visible and hidden units are conditionally independent given one another, where the conditional probabilities are given by:
+That is, because of the specific structure of RBMs, visible and hidden units are conditionally independent given one another, where the conditional probabilities are given by:

 $$
 \begin{gathered}